teja-app/teja/README.md

 Your thoughts are personal, and we take that seriously.
 With Teja, you can express yourself freely:

 - Anonymous Registration: Use a mnemonic recovery code to sign up without sharing personal information.
-- End-to-End Encryption: All your journal entries and mood data are fully encrypted.
 - Local Processing: AI insights are generated on your device, ensuring your data stays private.

 We never sell or share your data.
 Your journey is yours alone, and we're honored to be a part of it.